openvinotoolkit/open_model_zoo/demos/python_demos/action_recognition/README.md

   -lb LABELS, --labels LABELS
                         Optional.
 Path to file with label names --no_show             Optional.
-Don't show output --loop                Optional.
-Run a video in cycle mode -s LABEL_SMOOTHING, --smooth LABEL_SMOOTHING
+Don't show output
+  -s LABEL_SMOOTHING, --smooth LABEL_SMOOTHING
                         Optional.
 Number of frames used for output label smoothing